WillOram/AzureAD-incident-response/README.md

 ## Understand how users are authenticated and how Azure AD and Microsoft 365 are configured

--   **Map out the authentication flows for how users are authenticated**, including what trusted domains are configured in Azure AD, what authentication methods these domains use, and if federated authentication is configured.
+-   **Map out the authentication flows for how users are authenticated**, including what trusted domains are configured, what authentication methods these domains use, and if federated, pass-the-hash, or pass-through-authentication is configured.

 -   **Understand how Azure AD and Microsoft 365 are configured** including what accounts have privileged roles, what trust relationships exist with cloud service providers and how third-parties administer the environment, including reviewing:
     - Trusted domains and federation settings with on-premises Active Directory domains (MSOnline: Get-MsolDomain, Get-MsolFederationProperty)